 Through publishing, consulting, and teaching, they leverage their business expertise and field-based research to create new knowledge and enduring concepts that shape the practice of management.
 The result is a teaching team that exposes participants to multiple perspectives, challenging their thinking and encouraging new practices that result in superior business leadership.

 Joseph L. Bower, Baker Foundation Professor of Business Administration.
 Member of the General Management Unit.

-William W. George, Professor of Management Practice, Member of the Organization Behavior Unit; faculty chair of "Authentic Leadership Development" and faculty cochair of "Leading a Global Enterprise" and "Breakthrough Insights: Leading Innovation."
+William W. George, Professor of Management Practice, Member of the Organization Behavior Unit; faculty chair of "Authentic Leadership Development" and faculty cochair of "Leading Global Businesses."

 Robert Steven Kaplan, Martin Marshall Professor of Management Practice in Business Administration.
 Senior Associate Dean for External Relations; and member of the Organizational Behavior Unit.

 John R. Wells, Professor of Management Practice.
 Member of the Strategy Unit; and faculty chair of "Strategic IQ: Creating Smarter Corporations."